kidaa30/ohimanual/1_learn_concguide/CW_Philosophy.md

 #### Ideal Approach

-Ideally, data would be available and combined from many different categories of marine pollution to best capture the factors that can cause waters to become unsuitable for recreation or other purposes.
-There would be data available across various classes of contaminants, including organic pollutants, inorganic pollutants, metals, oils, turbidity, and trash.
-Having good data from each of the desired categories, such as those culled from a repeated effort at monitoring the conditions of the coasts, would be ideal.
-For the reference point, a functional relationship would be best for setting hard use limits.
+Use data from many different categories of marine pollution to best capture the factors that can cause waters to become unsuitable for recreation or other purposes.
+Seek data on various classes of contaminants, including organic pollutants, inorganic pollutants, metals, oils, turbidity, and trash.
+Having good data from each of the desired categories, such as those pulled from a repeated effort at monitoring the conditions of the coasts, would be ideal.
+For the reference point, a functional relationship would be best for setting hard use limits, but you may also set a scientifically established threshold or policy.

 #### Keep in Mind